GMOD/jbrowse-components/website/docs/developer_guides/creating_renderer.md

 ### What is a renderer

 In JBrowse 1, a track type typically would directly call the data parser and do it's own rendering.
 In JBrowse 2, the data parsing and rendering is offloaded to a web-worker or other RPC.
 This allows things to be faster in many cases.
 This is conceptually related to "server side rendering" or SSR in React terms.

 <Figure src="/img/renderer.png" caption="Conceptual diagram of how a track calls a renderer using the RPC"/>

-:::warning Note
+:::warning

 You can make custom track types that do not use this workflow, but it is a built-in workflow that functions well for the core track types in JBrowse 2, and is recommended.

 :::

 ### How to create a new renderer